choiwhn/EM-algorithm-to-train-Neural-Network/README.md

 # EM-algorithm-to-train-Neural-Network

-This repository contains an implementation of the multi-class neural network trained via the EM algorithm as an alternative to backpropagation a model. we implemented both models entirely with NumPy and evaluated their performance on the Iris dataset, comparing EM-based training with stochastic gradient descent(SGD)
+This repository contains an implementation of the multi-class neural network trained via the EM algorithm as an alternative to backpropagation method. we implemented both models entirely with NumPy and evaluated their performance on the Iris dataset, comparing EM-based training with stochastic gradient descent(SGD)

 This project